CarltonBags/harbor-lite/workers/README.md

 Background worker for processing thesis generation jobs.
 This worker handles:
 1. Generating search queries (2 per chapter, German + English)
-2. Querying OpenAlex API
+2. Querying OpenAlex API (with polite pool via email)
 3. Querying Semantic Scholar API
+4. Enriching sources with Unpaywall API to find PDF URLs (with email)
-4. Deduplicating and prioritizing sources with PDF URLs
+5. Deduplicating and prioritizing sources with PDF URLs
-5. Ranking sources by relevance using Gemini
+6. Ranking sources by relevance using Gemini
-6. Downloading PDFs and uploading to Google FileSearchStore
+7. Downloading PDFs and uploading to Google FileSearchStore
-7. Generating thesis content using Gemini Pro
+8. Generating thesis content using Gemini Pro

 ## Deployment on Render